Uninett/Argus/docs/site-specific-settings.rst

 ---------------

 * ``ARGUS_COOKIE_DOMAIN`` holds the domain of the Argus instance.
 This is the domain that the cookie is set for.
+It is needed to log into the frontend.
 * ``ARGUS_FRONTEND_URL`` is used for redirecting back to frontend after logging in through Feide and CORS.
 Must either be a subdomain of or the same as ``ARGUS_COOKIE_DOMAIN``.